bludit/documentation-english/api/introduction/index.md

 <!-- Date: 2017-07-10 22:00:00 -->
 <!-- DateModified: 2017-07-15 22:00:00 -->
 ---
-The Bludi API (Application Programming Interface) is a plugin to provide an easy integration with Bludit.
+The Bludit API (Application Programming Interface) is a plugin to provide an easy integration with Bludit.
 With this plugin, you can retrieve or update data from the database with just an HTTP request.

 ### Content
 1. [Installation](#installation)